LeetLLM

 Job on deviceLatency targetPrivacy needTypical model class

-Basic intent routing ("is this a return or a claim?")< 60 msHigh200M-500M classifier or tiny LLM
+Basic intent routing ("is this a fault or escalation?")< 60 msHigh200M-500M classifier or tiny LLM

-Merchant policy Q&A with citations< 250 ms TTFT, 25 t/s decodeVery high1B-3.8B instruct SLM
+Field policy Q&A with citations< 250 ms time to first token (TTFT), 25 t/s decodeVery high1B-4B instruct SLM

 Damaged-item photo + text decision support< 400 ms end-to-endHigh3B vision-language SLM or two-stage pipeline

-Carrier exception lookup while offlineInstantHigh350M-1B retrieval-augmented SLM
+Facility policy lookup while offlineInstantHigh350M-1B retrieval-augmented SLM

 Distillation: moving knowledge without moving the data